Resources for Employees

 If you have been sick or quarantined

 This is a new program that will offer temporary hotel housing to agricultural workers who need to isolate due to COVID-19.
 It will help positive or exposed workers protect their loved ones and coworkers by giving them a space to self-isolate.

 - California COVID-19 Risk Screening and Testing

 If you are interested in getting tested for COVID-19, complete an online screener based on guidelines from public health officials.
 Based on the responses and testing appointment availability, you will learn whether you qualify for testing through this program at this time.
-Currently offering COVID-19 testing in California:

 - California EDD Disability Insurance

 If you’re unable to work due to having or being exposed to COVID-19 (certified by a medical professional), you can file a Disability Insurance (DI) claim.
 DI provides short-term benefit payments to eligible workers who have a full or partial loss of wages due to a non-work-related illness, injury, or pregnancy.
 Benefit amounts are approximately 60-70 percent of wages (depending on income) and range from $50-$1,300 a week.

 If workers are unable to do their usual job because they were exposed to and contracted COVID-19 during the regular course of their work, they may be eligible for workers’ compensation benefits.
 Additional information can be found on their main website.